 It is imperative that guidance provided by Public Health England is followed.
 For example, anyone who has been asked to self-isolate should continue to do so and the home move process should not go ahead in these circumstances.

 In addition to the 450,000 people affected, an estimated 300,000 tenancies are due for renewal every month and experts predict the market to be worth £82 million.
 These new plans to kick-start the property market build on action from the Government to support the economy during the pandemic.

 Further to the new guidelines for the residential property market, the Housing Secretary announced a series of measures to help unlock the construction industry, with the aim of encouraging and supporting the build of more homes.
 Amongst the new measures are:

 - Builders can now agree more flexible working hours with local councils such as staggering arrival times to ease pressure on public transport and reducing the risk of transmission

 - Local councils and developers can now publicise planning applications digitally through social media, instead of using posters and leaflets

 - Enhanced support for smaller developers, allowing them to defer payments to local councils.
 This helps to assist those with cash flow problems while ensuring that local communities continue to receive sufficient infrastructure funding in the long term

 A ‘safe working charter’ has also been launched by the Government and Home Builders Federation, to allow for home builders to return to work safely.

 SAS Daniels continues to assist clients wishing to move home during COVID-19.
-If you would like a quote on buying or selling a home, or further assistance on residential property matters, please contact Jane Caldecott on 0161 475 7943 or email [email protected].
+If you would like a quote on buying or selling a home, or further assistance on residential property matters, please contact our Residential Property team on 0161 475 7676 or email [email protected].